 Don’t expect to find these in your local pharmacy, dentist’s office or supermarket.

-Most manufacturers do ship to Canada, or you can find them on eBay.
+Most manufacturers ship to Australia, or you can find them on eBay.

 So at this moment in time it looks like this is your best bet if you want an ultrasonic toothbrush.